Mount Pleasant Primary School

 Nursery and Reception work together as an Early Years Unit at times which enables the children to develop more adult/child relationships; build more powerful communication skills; take part in a wider range of learning experiences and enables a more positive transition as they move into their next stage of learning.

 Years 1 to 6 are organised as independent year groups of up to 50.
 The staffing structure allows for both generous teaching ratios and for the diverse range of individual needs of all pupils to be met.
 There is flexibility in organisation of the grouping and teaching of each year group, to allow for maximum impact on teaching and learning.
-In particular, our children also benefit from working with members of staff who, in particular, specialise in leading English or mathematics and so they have even greater potential to be well-taught and challenged to make good progress.
+In particular, our children also benefit from working with members of staff who specialise in leading English or mathematics and so they have even greater potential to be well-taught and challenged to make good progress.

 Our children will have opportunities to be supported through approaches and interventions such as: